The Crime Doctor (1934 film)

 The Crime Doctor is a 1934 American pre-Code crime drama directed by John Robertson from a screenplay by Jane Murfin, adapted from the novel The Big Bow Mystery by Israel Zangwill.
-The film stars Otto Kruger, Karen Morley, and Nils Asther.
+The stars of this film are Otto Kruger, Karen Morley, and Nils Asther.
 RKO Radio Pictures produced and distributed the film which was released on April 27, 1934.